orshalit/homework-bash-18sept/README.md

-# Archive Unpacker Scripts
+# Archive Unpacker Script

-Two Bash scripts for unpacking multiple compressed files with automatic format detection.
+A Bash script for unpacking multiple compressed files with automatic format detection and extensible design.

-## Scripts

-- **`unpack.sh`** - Original implementation meeting exam requirements
-- **`unpack2.sh`** - Enhanced version with best practices and extensible design

 ## Features